 Stalls are located throughout campus that are available to students, faculty, staff, and visitors.
 They are the bulk of every parking lot and are designated by white pavement striping.

 Parking lots east of Nisson Towers and Shiloh, and lower N Plaza are designated for on-campus housing, and student and staff residents may park overnight in these lots only.

 CAUTION: Housing and overnight parking is not permitted in the Science lot, west of Campus View Suites, and vehicles will be cited for Overnight/Improper Zone Parking.

 There are reserved parking stalls marked Faculty/Staff with yellow pavement striping, usually located at the top of most parking lots.

 Welcome to DSU!
-Visitor spaces are located throughout campus for guests to park in for free, and they are marked Visitor with yellow pavement striping.
+Visitor spaces are located throughout campus for guests to park in for free, and they are marked Visitor with green pavement striping.
 Special day-passes for guests are available upon request at the Cashier’s Office in the Holland Centennial Commons building, located on the first floor.

-CAUTION: Visitor-marked stalls are for visitors only, and not for students, faculty, or staff at any time for any length of time.
+CAUTION: Visitor-marked stalls are for visitors to DSU only, and not for students, faculty, or staff at any time for any length of time.